bids-standard/bids-website/docs/blog/posts/2020-06-18-steering-group-minutes.md

 ## Executive Summary

-We discussed and decided on utilizing the [BrainHack Mattermost platform](https://mattermost.brainhack.org/) for our instant messaging solution.
+We discussed and decided on utilizing the [BrainHack Mattermost platform][brainhack_mattermost] for our instant messaging solution.
 This fits nicely into where our community has been informally organized.

 We went over our BIDS presentations occurring in the [Open Science Room](https://ohbm.github.io/osr2020/schedule/) at [OHBM](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageID=3885).
 We are sharing on the website [all the BIDS presentations and posters](https://bids.neuroimaging.io/2020/06/19/BIDS-OHBM-OSR-2020.html) happening at OHBM.
 There are many BIDS-aware tools being developed, but an emphasis should be put on generating the associated documentation.